-Now, I’m not an old lady so, walking like that wasn’t not second nature.
+Now, I’m not an old lady so, walking like that wasn’t second nature.
 I was young so it was highly embarrassing walking around like that, but guess what?
 It eased the pressure off of my head.
 My condition had me laying down up to 12 hours a day, sometimes longer because that’s the only position that would relieve the pressure.
 Other symptoms included nausea, vomiting, hot and cold sweats, pain in my abdomen and lower back.
 Along with blurred vision, sensitivity to light, falling asleep, surges of pain in the back of my head and neck that would last all day.

 On good days I’d get out and ride my bike, not fully knowing why I felt the way I did, I thought exercise would help.
 I got talking to a guy on one of these outings and the rest became history, we had a child.
 A beautiful baby girl.
 Even though I had good days, the bad days were horrific.
 My partner and I separated and I became a single parent.
 I decided that I have to live, not just for myself but for my daughter.
 She’s 8 years old now and she is my absolute world.
 She’s been so caring and understanding, she’s helped me ever since she was little, she’s my rock.

 As time went on, I tried to ignore my illness, or at least put it to the back of my mind, my health seemed to deteriorate.
-I did lots of research, not just on the internet as posts and articles will have you believing you have every illness under the sun!
+I did lots of research, not just on the internet as posts and articles will have you believe you have every illness under the sun!
 I read books, I watched videos with real people not actors with the same symptoms as myself.
-I suspected it was a Cerebrospinal fluid leak, or CFS for short.
+I suspected it was a Cerebrospinal fluid leak or CFS for short.
 CFS is the fluid that’s in your spine and surrounds your brain, without it you would be lifeless.

-Since my last surgery I’ve been able to stand and walk straight but I have to sleep for longer than most, otherwise I get pain in my neck along with spasms.
+Since my last surgery, I’ve been able to stand and walk straight but I have to sleep for longer than most, otherwise I get pain in my neck along with spasms.
 I can’t stand up for long periods as I feel as though I’ll collapse and sitting up for too long causes neck spasms.
 I have to lay down constantly throughout the day so spinal fluid has a chance to flow around my brain.
 I’ve been told that I’ll require yet another surgery as the shunt they put in my spine is draining too much fluid.
-I simply don’t have enough spinal fluid around my brain, this is what ultimately causes the nausea, tiredness and sometimes dizziness.
+I simply don’t have enough spinal fluid around my brain, this is what ultimately causes nausea, tiredness and sometimes dizziness.

-On the 15th April 2017 I was sent a letter stating that I needed to attend a Back To Work Medical Assessment, I instantly worried and grew anxious about it.
+On the 15th April 2017, I was sent a letter stating that I needed to attend a Back To Work Medical Assessment, I instantly worried and grew anxious about it.
 The assessments are usually during the middle of the day and not the easiest to get to.
-Obviously I knew I’d have to attend to explain, or re-explain my situation.
+Obviously, I knew I’d have to attend to explain or re-explain my situation.
 I’m 33, not in great shape and I don’t like taking the medication that’s been prescribed as I feel they don’t work.
 I’ll only take painkillers when the pain is absolutely unbearable, which is only when I’ve pushed myself too far.
 I was hoping that they’d understand.

 I went along to my appointment in the city, roughly an hour away by public transport.
-I waited for 3 hours to be told “I’m sorry but the Medical assessor won’t be able to see you today, you will need to rebook”.
+I waited for 3 hours to be told: “I’m sorry but the Medical assessor won’t be able to see you today, you will need to rebook”.
 Even though I had to arrange childcare for my daughter and travel there on a hot day, they were unsympathetic.
 They merely told me to come back another day.

 As advised I rebooked, travelled there for a second time and three weeks later I received my results.
 The assessor, (and I say that very lightly) lied about every question she asked!
 She didn’t report her findings truthfully, she didn’t even explain my condition.
 How could she do that?
 How dare she?
 I thought.
 She didn’t write down my responses, no way did I say any of that.
 I was mortified by the results.
 She gave me 0 points on every question regarding my health and day-to-day activities.